About Allison Abbott

 Interests

-My interests are focused around employment relationships.
+My interests are focused on the employment relationship.

 Research

 My interests are focused on aspects of employment relationships and the need to prepare HR managers to tackle the more contentious areas of their role.
-I have a particular interest in the subject of redundancy.

 In both teaching and research, I am especially concerned with identifying the reality of the HR role and developing the skills necessary for successful professional practitioners.